malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 In this chapter we are studying the crystal growth and melting of the Trimer molecule to understand the slow growth rates of molecular crystals.
-To remove the need to wait for the nucleation step a seed crystal is used, forming a base from which the growth and melting can take place.
+To remove the influence of the nucleation a seed crystal is used, forming a known base from which the growth and melting can take place.
 [@Russo2012;@Shimura2017]

 ## Theories of Crystal Growth

-In studying crystal growth there are a range of processes which can be the rate limiting component including the diffusion of the melt, the flow of heat away from the surface, and reactions at the liquid--crystal interface. [@Kirkpatrick1975] This diversity of behaviours has resulted in the development of many theories of crystal growth, with each describing different interactions of the rate limiting components.
+In studying crystal growth there are a range of processes which can limit the growth rate including the diffusion of the melt, the flow of heat away from the surface, and reactions at the liquid--crystal interface. [@Kirkpatrick1975] This diversity of behaviours has resulted in the development of many theories of crystal growth, each describing different interactions of the rate limiting components.
 These range from empirical descriptions [@Wilson1900;@Frenkel1926;;@Turnbull1981;@Hillig1956] to rigorously derived phase-field models. [@Granasy2019]